 Outside of you, your ex, and immediate family members, teachers are often the most prominent adults in a child’s life.
 They see your kids every day and it’s important to have open lines of communication.

 It’s nice to have a face to put to a name when the kids talk about teachers.
 But it also helps you keep tabs on your children’s progress, track any behavioral issues, and get a general idea of how they’re doing.
-Divorced dads need to keep tabs on how their kids are adjusting to the new normal.
+Divorced dads need to keep tabs on how their kids adjust to the new normal.

 Related Reading: 10 Great Sci-Fi and Fantasy Dads